Sledmine/forge/README.md

 - Forge permission system, deny Forge requests to the server for specific players.

 ## Help needed with
-We are giving our best effort to make this project as complete and useful as possible, but there is some stuff out of our knowledge where you can probably give us a hand to concentrate in other key less demanding features.
+We are giving our best effort to make this project as complete and useful as possible, but there is some stuff out of our knowledge where you can probably give us a hand to concentrate in other demanding features.

 - Object placement features, grid, magnetisim, etc.
 - Object history placement, provide undo, redo operations along time.